David-code-hub/David-code-hub/README.md

 ## Hi there, I'm David 👋

-🚀 Currently vibing with JavaScript and Python.
+🚀 Currently vibing with JavaScript and Python

 ## Hobbies & Interests